wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-lizardfolk.md

 Amphibious reptilian humanoid.
 An humanoid.

-Imagine a lizard standing upright on powerfull hind legs.
+Imagine a lizard standing upright on powerful hind legs.
 It has very little use for clothes but is covered in primitive jewelry and bones.

 **HD:** 2  &nbsp; &nbsp;  **Armor:** as leather & shielded <br>
 **Size:** medium <br>